-On a UX level, I found that Google's Magic Eraser was the easiest to use.
+On a UX level, I found that Google's Magic Eraser was the easiest to use for erasing objects.
 When first opening a photo and selecting Magic Eraser, the tool will quickly scan the photo and attempt to identify any objects it thinks needs to be erased.
 If you like the automatic selections, a single "erase all" button can be pressed and a result given in mere seconds.

 Manual selections can be made by circling any object you'd like to erase, and Google's Tensor processor spends a moment to process the object and remove it.
 After an object is erased, you can draw a shape around an area with your finger in an attempt to better clean it up.